FAQ

 • What is Polyphen®

 Polyphen® is fire resistant insulation foam.
-As a sandwich panel with 0.6mm steel sheet it has FM Class 1 (www.fmglobal.com) approval as well as official fire ratings pursuant to Australian Standard 1530.4.
-Polyphen® is the first insulation product developed in Australia to be endorsed by Factory Mutual, the largest commercial insurance company in the world (FM approval Standard 4880(1994) for 41kg/m3 density and 47kg/m3 density for panels up to 250 mm thick with a minimum of 0.6 mm thick steel face panels).
+As a sandwich panel with 0.6mm steel sheet it has achieved official fire ratings pursuant to Australian Standard 1530.4.
 Using Polyphen® presents a lower risk of fire damage and potential death, which can translate into lower premiums for the life of the structure to be insured.

 • How does Polyphen® work?

-In a non-fire situation, the EPS and Phenolic matrix provides strength and insulation making it suitable for cool room panels, and cladding for domestic and commercial building cladding (RMAX ThermaPhen™).
+In a non-fire situation, the EPS and Phenolic matrix provides strength and insulation making it suitable for cool room panels, and cladding for domestic and commercial building cladding.

 In a scenario where a fire is in close proximity to the Polyphen® foam the Phenolic part of the matrix does not burn and maintains its shape and structure, even when the EPS melts.
 The Phenolic structure remains in a honeycomb shape and it is this, which acts as a fire buffer.